jenrhill/Book_Recommender/readme.md

 ### Conclusion and Next Steps

 Two engines were created based on book data.
 One was a collaborator engine based on user ratings and the other was a content engine based on product features.
 Of the two engines, the collaborator engine gave me slightly better recommendations based on book subject matter than the content engine did.
 The latter gave better scores, but looking closer I can see the subject matter doesn't match up as well.
 With that in mind, I would recommend a collaborator-based engine, unless you don't have the option to collect a growing list of user ratings.
-Then I would suggest a content-based, only I would recommend pulling in more descriptive content and using Natural Language Processing and Word2Vec to assess the relationship between the words and make recommendations based on that.
+Then I would suggest a content-based, only I would recommend pulling in more descriptive content and using Natural Language Processing to assess the relationship between the words and make recommendations based on that.

 I do see great potential in these engines.
 Had I more time, the next steps I would have taken and recommend considering are the following: